 Secure government cooperation and possibly private investment and build it.

-Begin operations selling fuel, water and other commodities in Low Earth Orbit.
+Begin operations selling fuel, water, bulding materials and other commodities in Low Earth Orbit and on the Moon.

-(NASA, ESA, SpaceX and others already require huge amounts of fuel for their planned missions.)
+(NASA, ESA, JAXA, SpaceX, Blue Origin and others already require huge amounts of fuel and building materials for their planned missions.)

 Problems and Solutions

-Ablative heatshields are capable of this task as demonstrated by nuclear warheads that travel at sinilar speeds close to sea level.
+Ablative heatshields are capable of this task as demonstrated by all spacecraft re-entry heatshields (aside from the Space Shuttle).

-Studies by NASA and railgun research projects have confirmed that ablative heatshields are capable of this exact task.
+Studies by NASA have confirmed that ablative heatshields are capable of this exact task.

 The projectiles only need to survive a single one minute trip through the atmosphere.
-They will not be reused.
+They will not be reused (they will be recycled and sold in space as building materials).

 The coilgun will fire horizontally to minimise the fuel required.
-This has been calculted to be less than 10kg of fuel for a 100kg projectile.
+This has been calculted to be less than 10kg of fuel for a 1000kg projectile.

 That would only be necessary for a DC reluctance coilgun.